barisvelioglu/candidate-question-2/README.md

-Got it.
-Here’s the same challenge document, cleaned up with **no icons or emojis** so you can share it directly:

----

 # OEE Anomaly Detection – Live Coding Challenge

 Welcome!
 This challenge evaluates your ability to think critically, design modular software, and deliver a working solution under time constraints.
 Please read carefully.